Title: And Hearts Semicolon

 Thirty-five minutes and one messy room later, and Derek was still at a loss.

 Derek saw her the next day, chatting with Jennifer Jareau in the outdoor cafeteria, her now orange-y hair pulled up into a large bun with two black sticks poking out on opposite ends.
-He thought of an old box of ceramic dolls he'd carried out of his grandmother's attic and nearly grinned.
+He thought of an old box of ceramic dolls he'd carried out of his grandmother's attic and grinned.

 Maybe he didn't have to go shopping, after all.